jpenn84/text-tools-web/README.md

-# Mocking Text Project - Web
+# Text Tools Web

-The Mocking Text Project is a simple serverless example project that uses serverless architecture and a web frontend for easily turning normal text into mmocking text.
+Text Tools Web is a simple serverless example project that uses serverless architecture and a web frontend for easily turning normal text into mmocking text.

-The Mocking Text Project is a web application which makes REST requests to change text, allowing a user to convert their text from any device with a web browser.
+Text Tools Web is a web application which makes REST requests to change text, allowing a user to convert their text from any device with a web browser.

-## Explanation of Mocking Text
+## Mocking Text

 Mocking text comes from a meme of SpongeBob SquarePants scene, acting like a chicken due to hypnosis, where the still frame looks like SpongeBob is mocking someone.